Skip to main content

 Gemma Dryburgh

 Dryburgh played college golf at Tulane University in Louisiana and turned professional in 2015.
-She won in Australia two years later and then qualified for the LPGA Tour, making her major debut in the 2019 PGA Championship.
+She won in Australia two years later and then qualified for the LPGA Tour, making her major debut in the 2019 KPMG Women's PGA Championship.